 Students and staff from Swansea University’s College of Human and Health Sciences are shortlisted in four categories in the Student Nursing Times Awards 2015, it was announced today (Wednesday, March 18).

-Heulwen Morgan-Samuel (pictured top left), Senior Lecturer in Nursing, is shortlisted for the ‘Educator of the Year’ award.
+Heulwen Morgan-Samuel, Senior Lecturer in Nursing, is shortlisted for the ‘Educator of the Year’ award.

 Student Angharad Hughes, aged 25, from Gorseinon, is shortlisted for the ‘Student Nurse of the Year: Children’ award.

-And the University is also shortlisted for the ‘Return to Practice Course of the Year’ award and will be represented by Keith Bradley-Adams and Elaine Jones, Senior Lecturers in Nursing (pictured bottom left).
+And the University is also shortlisted for the ‘Return to Practice Course of the Year’ award and will be represented by Keith Bradley-Adams and Elaine Jones, who are both Senior Lecturers in Nursing.